Tours to Iceland

 No visa is needed for British citizens to enter Iceland.
 A standard 10 year British passport is required for all holidays, which must be valid for at least 6 months beyond your planned date of return travel.

 Flights from London to Reykjavik take approximately two hours and 50 minutes.

-Iceland’s capital is a hallmark of all tours around the country and our Reykjavik tours take you to all the highlights.
+The world's northernmost capital city is a hallmark of Iceland holidays and our Reykjavik tours take you to all the highlights.
 Upon entering the centre of Reykjavik, you can’t help but notice the Hallgrimskirkja church, a spiralling expressionist building towering some 74 metres off the ground.
 Go to the church’s tower viewpoint for panoramic scenery over the city and surrounding coastline.
 It’s (unsurprisingly) the largest church in Iceland, while the building is said to be inspired by the lava columns at Svartifoss waterfall.

 Harpa concert hall is another must-see.
 This cultural landmark’s design takes inspiration from Iceland’s basalt columns, replacing rocks with the glass panels which make up the building’s façade.
 Guided tours are available, or you can always stop by the restaurants for a cocktail or a meal.

 As cosy as it is quaint, Akureyri is the country’s second-largest settlement, with access to nearby nature spots, alongside a few of its own.
 Akureyri’s botanical garden is one of the most northerly botanical gardens in the world.
 It’s home to Icelandic and foreign flora, many of which have overcame scientific odds by surviving – and prospering – on the edge of the Arctic.
 We spend two nights in Akureyri on our 10-day holidays in Iceland.